 If you are spending a few days in the beautiful Antigua Guatemala, you will be literally overwhelmed by the countless eateries and cafes around town.
 It’s really difficult to choose as they are all very appealing to taste and eyes, with their local and international menus and charming ambiance.
 In this post, I am going to share what I think are the best restaurants in Antigua and what my local friends have recommended.
 I hope it will be helpful.

 Antigua Guatemala will still your heart.
 It’s a fact.
-The former capital city of Guatemala is the most popular and sought-after destination in the country and the perfect place to use as a base for your hikes to the soring vulcanos surrounding the city but also to chill and enjoy the culture scene.
+The former capital city of Guatemala is the most popular and sought-after destination in the country and the perfect place to use as a base for your hikes to the soring vulcanos surrounding the city but also to chill and enjoy the cultural scene.

 In Antigua, there is a lot to appreciate, starting from the colorful market, the cobblestone roads, the colorful homes with their flowery bow windows, the old crumbling churches that have been demolished by terrible earthquakes over the years.